 Many of the service calls I get on laser printers are for noise.
 After tens of thousands of pages the gears and drive motors aren’t as quiet as they were when brand new.

 While laser printers are prone to develop squeaks or rumbling noises over time.
 Most squeaks don’t affect how a laser printer works.
-However, it sure is annoying to listen to all day.
+However, in my experience it sure is annoying to listen to all day.

 The same is true for rumbling noises.
 It’s usually a sign of a worn fuser or drive gears but rarely causes any issues.
 On the other hand, grinding noises are bad news for any printer.

 3. I know everyone says laser printers are more cost effective, and they are.
-However, it takes thousands of pages before a break even point is reached and thousands more before significant savings are realized.
+However, it takes on average 5,000 pages before a break even point is reached and thousands more before significant savings are realized.